 - French drains (trenches filled with stones or the like)

-- When located within hazards, artificial walls and pilings are integral parts of the course unless otherwise provided in the Notice to Players.
+- When located within penalty areas, artificial walls and pilings are integral objects unless otherwise provided for in the Notice to Players.

-- When closely attached to trees, wrappings, electrical wire, and cables are integral parts of the course.
+- When closely attached to trees, wrappings, electrical wire, and cables are integral objects.

 Loose Impediments: Wood chips and mulch are loose impediments.

-List of Conforming Golf Balls: Optional Condition as prescribed in Appendix I is in effect.Pace of Play: See separate memorandum to players for pace of play guidelines, when applicable.
-Suspension of Play Due to a Dangerous Situation: Optional Condition as prescribed in Appendix I is in effect.
+Stopping and Resuming Play: Optional condition as prescribed in Model Local Rule J-1 is in effect.
 All practice areas are closed during suspension for a dangerous situation until the Committee has declared them open.
-Players who practice on closed practice areas will be asked to cease doing so; failure to comply may result in revocation of entry.
+Failure to comply may result in revocation of entry.

-Discontinue Play Immediately: One Prolonged signal note.
+Discontinue Play Immediately: One prolonged signal note.

 Discontinue Play: Three consecutive short signal notes, repeated.